Potato Latkes (Skillet-Oven Method, Less Smell!)

 - FINISH LATKE MIXTURE: Add flour, baking powder, egg, salt and pepper to potato and onions.
 Mix well to combine.

-- SKILLET OVEN METHOD: Heat oil in large cast iron or other oven-proof skillet (12 inches/30.4cm or more) to medium-high heat.
+- SKILLET OVEN METHOD: Heat oil in large cast iron or other oven-proof skillet (12 inches/30.4cm or more) on stove top to medium-high heat.
 Add latke mixture in two large circles or ovals.
 (You can make one giant latke, but it's harder to flip).
 Fry for 2 minutes then place in oven.
 Bake for 7 minutes.
 Remove, flip latkes over, return to oven and bake for 8-10 minutes.
 Note 2 for skillet fry method.

 - SERVE: If making a couple of giant latkes, cut each into wedges with a pizza cutter or large knife.
 Serve with toppings such as sour cream, Greek yogurt mixed with dill, applesauce, chutney or pesto.